rn7s2/rsync-win/README.md

 `rsync` for Windows.

-see [releases](https://github.com/rn7s2/rsync-win/releases) page for binaries.
+See [releases](https://github.com/rn7s2/rsync-win/releases) page for binaries.

 I had a bad time trying to find a working `rsync` for Windows.
 I read some blogs about [cwRsync](https://www.itefix.net/cwrsync), but I just couldn't get it to work.